Tilda Cobham-Hervey: Career

-Cobham-Hervey played the lead role of Billie in Closer Productions' feature film 52 Tuesdays from August 2011 to August 2012.
-After 52 Tuesdays was released at the Sundance Film Festival, Cobham-Hervey was signed by Creative Artists Agency (CAA), a major talent agency in the United States, and by United Management in Australia.
+After tagging along to an open audition with friends, Cobham-Hervey won the lead role of Billie in Closer Productions' feature film 52 Tuesdays, which was filmed on one day each week between August 2011 and August 2012.
+After 52 Tuesdays screened at the Sundance Film Festival, Cobham-Hervey was signed by Creative Artists Agency (CAA), a major talent agency in the United States, and by United Management in Australia.

 In 2012, Cobham-Hervey played the supporting role in Projector Films' feature One Eyed Girl.
 In 2013 she created and performed the front-of-house entertainment at the Adelaide Festival club, Barrio, and in 2014, starred in the "Find Wonderful" television commercial for the re-launch of the Myer brand, filmed in New Zealand over three days.

 In 2016, Cobham-Hervey appeared in her first play as Rosie Price in Things I Know To be True, which was written by Andrew Bovell for a co-production between State Theatre Company of South Australia and UK's Frantic Assembly.

 Cobham-Hervey played the role of Kitty in the six-part TV series Fucking Adelaide, which premiered at the Adelaide Film Festival in October 2017 and screened on ABC national television as well as iview from 2018 (still available as of April 2019).

 Cobham-Hervey's directorial debut, a short film commissioned by the ABC and Screen Australia as part of the ABC ME Girls Initiative, premiered simultaneously at the 2017 Adelaide Film Festival and on ABC ME on 11 October 2017, the UN's International Day of the Girl.
 Made by Sophie Hyde's Closer Productions in Adelaide, A Field Guide to Being a 12-Year-Old Girl was awarded the Crystal Bear for Best Short Film by the Youth Jury of the 68th Berlin International Film Festival's Generation KPlus Section in February 2018.
 It is available on ABC iview until June 2019.

 She played the role of Nanny Sally in the major film Hotel Mumbai, released in 2019.

 In December 2017, she was cast as Australian singer Helen Reddy in Australian film-maker Unjoo Moon's bio-pic about the singer Helen Reddy, I Am Woman.
 Filmed in Australia, Los Angeles and New York City in late 2018, the film premiered at the Toronto Film Festival in 2019.
 Her performance was lauded by The Hollywood Reporter, describing it as a "breakout performance".

-Cobham-Hervey and Dev Patel co-wrote and -directed a short film, Roborovski, about a hamster, which premiered at Flickerfest in Sydney in January 2020.
+Cobham-Hervey and Dev Patel co-wrote and co-directed a short film, Roborovski, about a hamster, which premiered at Flickerfest in Sydney in January 2020.
 The film won three prizes at the Rencontres Internationales du Cinéma des Antipodes (Antipodean Film Festival) at Saint Tropez, France, in 2021: Australian Short Film Today; the Nicholas Baudin Prize; and the Audience Award.

 In 2021, Cobham-Hervey devised an interactive theatre piece entitled Two Strangers Walk into a Bar which was premiered in the Adelaide Fringe and had a later season at MOD., a South Australian "futuristic museum of discovery".